janlelis/idiosyncratic-ruby.com/source/posts/64-what-the-regex.html.md

 ### 1c) Case Compare

 Regex' `===` operator is also mapped to matching strings (returns `true` or `false`).
-However, although it should not be used directly¹, it allows you write very expressive and readable case statements²:
+However, although it should not be used directly¹, it allows you to write very expressive and readable case statements²:

     case variable = "string or number"
     when /\A\d+\z/